Abreu Advogados

 • Hours Of Work

-• Under statute, the normal maximum permitted working period is 8 hours per day and 40 hours per week.
-These maximum amounts may be increased or reduced in certain situations, for example through collective bargaining agreements or agreement between both parties in the context of legal flexible forms of working time organisation.
+• Under statute, the normal maximum permitted working period is eight (8) hours per day and 40 hours per week.
+These maximum amounts may be increased or reduced in certain situations, for example through Collective Bargaining Agreements (CBAs) or agreement between both parties in the context of legal flexible forms of working time organisation.
 In certain economic sectors of activity or job titles/functions the maximum working period may be lesser than 40 hours per week (for instance in the insurance sector).
-Where an employee is engaged in unhealthy work (as defined by the Labour Ministry) the employee cannot work longer than 6 hours per day.
-Unhealthy work is similar to unsafe work.
-Employees who work night shifts between 9pm and 6am cannot work longer than 7 hours.

 • Special Rules For Part-time Work